isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/design-page-layout.md

 ---
 title: Native PDF Publish Feature | Design a page layout
 description: Learn how to design your page layout for presenting information in different sections of your PDF output.
 hide: yes
 hidefromtoc: yes
+exl-id: b4d3bdc4-0d01-46eb-b182-540380220485
 ---
 # Design a page layout